ORFN: Early life and education

 ORFN was an orphan.
 He never had a relationship with his biological father, and his mother gave him up as a child because she was unable to care for him.
 ORFN spent time in several foster and group homes before coming to live with the Curry family in Palo Alto, California as a fifth or sixth grader.

 In middle school and as a young teenager, ORFN was a skateboarder who was widely thought to be on the path to sponsorship, but after failing to achieve his goal of becoming sponsored, his enthusiasm for skateboarding waned and his passion for art and graffiti emerged.

-ORFN moved to San Francisco in the mid 1990s to attend the San Francisco Art Institute for roughly one year.
+ORFN moved to San Francisco in the mid-1990s to attend the San Francisco Art Institute for roughly one year.
 During the time he was in art school he was not actively writing graffiti.

 Work

 He was actively writing graffiti and making art in the Bay Area for over 25 years.
 ORFN used many alternate monikers, including Sad Jose, Helldiver, Muddguts, Chainsaw, Phantasmagoria, Hungry Waif, Vampire Wizard Zeus, and Very Viva Scout.
 He gained notoriety for the number of San Francisco "bus flow" style tags he placed across the Bay Area, most of which were dated with the year in which they were done.
 However, his work evolved to include straightforward patterns and tone combinations that often featured smiling faces, sad children, cobwebs, skulls and other spooky imagery executed in a lo-fidelity, accessible, and playful manner.
 ORFN's work has drawn comparisons to that of Jean-Michel Basquiat.
 ORFN's work was very rarely included in formal displays.
-ORFN was a member of a number of graffiti crews, including Under Shadows (US), Big Kid Fun (BKF), Down for Whatever (DFW), 640, and Big Time Mob (BTM).
+ORFN was a member of a number of graffiti crews, including Under Shadows (US), Big Kid Fun (BKF), Down for Whatever (DFW), Drac the Vamp (DTV), 640, and Big Time Mob (BTM).